About Rochelle

 Frequently Asked Questions

 To register to vote in Rochelle, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Mcculloch County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
-For local municipal elections in Rochelle, contact the Mcculloch County Clerk's office for schedules and ballot information.
+For local county and state elections (Rochelle is an unincorporated community in Mc Culloch County and does not hold municipal elections), contact the Mcculloch County Clerk's office for schedules and ballot information.

 Birth, death, and marriage records for Rochelle, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Mcculloch County Clerk's office issues marriage licenses and maintains marriage records for Mcculloch County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.